Lamb shift: Derivation

 Finally, the difference of the potential energy becomes:

 where $\alpha$ is the fine-structure constant.
 This shift is about 500 MHz, within an order of magnitude of the observed shift of 1057 MHz.
+This is equal to an energy of only 7.00 x 10-25 J, or 4.37 x 10-6 eV.

 Welton's heuristic derivation of the Lamb shift is similar to, but distinct from, the calculation of the Darwin term using Zitterbewegung, a contribution to the fine structure that is of lower order in $\alpha$ than the Lamb shift.